Let me start with an important note: Bookmark this page.

 For the remainder of the 2025 season, this page will be updated regularly, with the latest information on the Detroit Lions’ injury situation, including quotes from Lions coach Dan Campbell where relevant.

-If you don’t bookmark it — which you should — it will eventually be linked in the header on detroitfootball.net.
+If you don’t bookmark it — which you should — it will be linked in the header on detroitfootball.net.

 Safety Kerby Joseph